 How do I become an authorized person to access health information in the HIE?

 Access to health information via an HIE is authorized by the patient.
 Patients must provide the participating facility with consent to access their health information.
 Patients must sign a consent form that must be kept on file as required by state law.
 The affirmative consent is sent to the HIE and will provide your practice providers access to that patients health information.

 How can I obtain access to this information from my electronic medical record?

 Mount Sinai has the capability of sharing information with your practice on our shared patients.
 This means that your practice may send information to Mount Sinai (a lab order for example) and receive the result directly into your EMR.
 We also have the ability of sharing other patient specific documents with your practice for patients you provide care.
-To determine if we can integrate with your electronic medical record, please refer to the new users page (coming soon).
+To determine if we can integrate with your electronic medical record, please refer to Request a New Project page.

 Is there a way I can manage results if I do not have an electronic medical record?

 The Mount Sinai HIE has a web application available for community providers – featuring electronic order entry and a results management inbox.
 These offerings replace many of the steps in a paper workflow.
 Practices will need to review and sign a practice participation agreement with Mount Sinai to be credentialed for access to this portal.
 For more information, please contact your Mount Sinai relationship representative.